-If you’re interested in a school beauty school like Collectiv Academy, it’s because you have a passion for a career in the salon.
+If you’re interested in attending a beauty school like Collectiv Academy, it’s because you have a passion for a career in the salon.
 You want to help people look and feel their best, in an atmosphere where you control your work hours and can spread your social wings.

 One of the biggest elements of this job once you graduate from our cosmetology school and move into the field?
 Salon etiquette.
 Everything you do around the salon, even some of the little things, will impact the way your clients consider you, and could have an effect on your bottom line.
 With that in mind, here are a few etiquette items to consider, and some to avoid, within the salon.

 You want to be social, but not so loud that the entire salon can hear you – this is still a business, and you don’t want to interfere with other conversations taking place.
 Speak at a normal level as long as there are other clients in the salon.
 Also avoid profanity, even if you think your individual client is okay with it – others might not be.